-An international team of physicists have gained new insights into how superconducting materials interact with magnetic ones, discovering charge density waves in ceramic yttrium and neodymium barium cuprates.
+An international team of physicists has gained new insights into how superconducting materials interact with magnetic ones, discovering charge density waves in ceramic yttrium and neodymium barium cuprates.

 Superconductivity beats the charge density waves in a close competition